 Developing the artificial pancreas for Type 1 diabetes

 We got the results in 2014.
-People using the system spent 13.5 per cent more time with their glucose levels in the ideal range, compared to people using standard insulin therapy.
-They also had lower average overnight blood glucose levels without increasing hypos.
+People using the system spent 13.5% more time with their blood sugar levels in the ideal range, compared to people using standard insulin therapy.
+They also had lower average overnight blood sugar levels without increasing hypos.